Trotskyism: North America

 They fear, in a word, that Soviet America will become the counterpart of what they have been told Soviet Russia looks like.
 Actually American soviets will be as different from the Russian soviets as the United States of President Roosevelt differs from the Russian Empire of Czar Nicholas II.
 Yet communism can come in America only through revolution, just as independence and democracy came in America.

-— Trotsky on If American Should Go Communist in 1934.
+— Trotsky on If America Should Go Communist in 1934.

 The development of the American Trotskyism movement emerged with the Communist League of America (CLA), then as the Workers Party of the United States (WPUS) and briefly as the Socialist Party (SP) of America before beginning in 1938 as the Socialist Workers Party (SWP).
 According to historian Paul Le Blanc, James Cannon and Max Shachtman were the most influential leaders of early US Trotskyism.

 Trotsky engaged with members of the American Socialist Workers Party on reaching the Black population.
 He had correspondence with C.L.R.
 James on the question of self-determination and expressed support for Black Americans seeking equal rights and an autonomous state.

 In 1953 there was a major split in the Fourth International between the International Secretariat of the Fourth International (ISFI) led by Michel Pablo and the International Committee of the Fourth International (ICFI) led iniatially by James Cannon of the SWP.
 While a decade later in 1963 the majority of the SWP reunited with Pablo's supporters, a minority group persisted in their independence and criticisms of what they deemed to be the ISFI's abandonment of Permanent Revolution and their promotion of Stalinst regimes and parties.
 This group that remained loyal to the ICFI would go on to become the Socialist Equality Party (US).
 There is also another North American national section of the ICFI in Canada, also known as the Socialist Equality Party.

 There is a Trotskyist-influenced caucus within the Democratic Socialists of America, Reform and Revolution.

 Africa

-Through the 1930s, the first viable black trade unions in Transvaal were established by Trotskyists.
+Through the 1930s, the first viable black trade unions in Transvaal, South Africa were established by Trotskyists.

 The Democratic Socialist Movement (Nigeria) exists in Nigeria, it was founded in 1986 among a confederation of labour and student socialists.
 It is affiliated to the Committee for a Workers' International.